Hadronic Structure, Conformal Maps, and Analytic Continuation: Conclusions

-Another attractive feature of our method is the ease of including additional information, be it experimental or theoretical, to constrain the spectral reconstructions.
+Another attractive feature of the method is the ease of including additional information, be it experimental or theoretical, to constrain the spectral reconstructions.
 For example, when calculating the inclusive structure functions in the resonance region, it might be desirable to constrain the behavior around the elastic scattering peak with lattice QCD data from simpler three-point correlation functions.
 Likewise, guidance from perturbation theory may usefully constrain and stabilize reconstructions at high energies.
 Regardless of precise source of the constraint, all that's required is to translate the constraints to the upper-half plane and include them numerically in the interpolation problem.
 Moreover, the constraining data can be specified wherever it is known most precisely, including just above the real line and \emph{not} necessarily on the imaginary-frequency axis.
 As with the general method itself, all constraints are included non-parametrically.
+Recent work has also explored the inclusion of constraints, especially moments of the spectral function~\cite{PhysRevLett.126.056402,PhysRevB.104.165111,nogaki2023nevanlinnajl}.

 Looking beyond applications in lattice QCD, the problem of computing inverse Laplace transforms arises in many fields.
 For instance, in nuclear theory, Green's function Monte Carlo is often used to infer nuclear electroweak response functions from their Laplace transforms, the so-called Euclidean response functions.~\cite{Carlson:2014vla,King:2020wmp} It would be interesting to explore the application of the ideas explored in this paper to other domains.